aedart/athenaeum/docs/archive/current/http/clients/setup.md

 php artisan vendor:publish
 ```

-After the publish command has completed, you should see the following configuration file in your `/configs` directory:
+After the command has completed, you should see the following configuration file in your `/configs` directory:

 - `http-clients.php`